WhiteLicorice/Fake/README.md

 ## Contributing
 If you wish to contribute to the project, please open a pull request.
+The project runs on Python 3.11.

 ## Resources
 ```